 This statement is full of judgment and may come across that you’re better than they are.
 The decision to medicate a child isn’t taken lightly and often comes at the recommendation of the child’s physician as medication may be the best course for that child.

 Remember that ADHD parents don’t need to hear negative comments.
-Parenting is hard enough, so please, please be kind when talking to them, or any parent.
+Parenting is hard enough, so please, please be kind when talking to any parent.

 In this episode, I cover five things to never say to ADHD parents.
 This is episode eight.
 Let’s get started.